adafruit/Raw-IR-decoder-for-Arduino/README.md

 - Breadboard, wiring
 - IR remote control from the aircon/heatpump you plan to decode

+## Build instructions

+### Arduino IDE
+* Open the sketch from subdirectory 'rawirdecode' in Arduino IDE and build

+### PlatformIO
+* platformio.ini contains build definitions for Arduino Mega and ESP32 (tested on M5STACK ATOM LITE)
+* On Mega, connect the receiver data pin to GPIO 2
+* On ESP32, connect the receiver data pin to GPIO 25

 ## Instructions

 * Connect an IR receiver into the Arduino